bugzmanov/nes_ebook/src/chapter_6_1.md

 }
 ```

 The communication with the rest of the registers is similar.
-And I leave this exercise to the reader.
+I leave this exercise to the reader.

 <br/>